 • Photovoltaic panels (bifacial and concentrating CPV included)

 • Hydraulic turbine, with or without pumped hydro storage (PHS)

 • H2 tank

 • Batteries (lead-acid or li-ion), with the optimization of the grid management.

 • Inverter (DC/AC converter), rectifier (charger, AC/DC converter) or inverter/charger (including inverter, rectifier and controller)

-Version 2.5 also includes thermoelectric generator (TEG, Seebeck effect).
+iHOGA also includes low power thermoelectric generator (TEG, Seebeck effect).

 Although the combination of all of them is possible, in many cases it will be interesting that the hybrid system only includes some of them.

-iHOGA includes an extensive database of the different components.
-Economic calculations can be done in any currency.
+iHOGA / MHOGA includes an extensive database of the different components.
+Economic calculations are very accurate and can be done in any currency.